2025年09月08日 17:19

 27 | Honoré-Beaugrand | Honoré-Beaugrand Station | — | — | — |

-2. Orange Line (Line 2)
+2. Orange Line (Line 2 - Orange)

-Direction: Côte-Vertu ↔ Montmorency
+Direction: Côte-Vertu ↔ Montmorency Station List (in order):

-No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Departure Intervals | Last Train Time (Weekends/Holidays) |
+No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Headway | Last Train (Weekends/Holidays) |

 ---|---|---|---|---|---|

-1 | Côte-Vertu | Côte-Vertu Station | First Train: 5:30 AM Last Train: 01:00 AM | Peak: 2-3 minutes Non-peak: 5-10 minutes | 01:30 AM (Saturday) 01:00 AM (Sunday) |
+1 | Côte-Vertu | Côte-Vertu Station | First train: 5:30 AM Last train: 01:00 AM | Peak: 2-3 min Off-peak: 5-10 min | 01:30 AM (Saturday) 01:00 AM (Sunday) |

-2 | Du Collège | College Station | — | — | — |
+2 | Du Collège | Du Collège Station | — | — | — |

 3 | De la Savane | De la Savane Station | — | — | — |